-Here’s the story of how, almost at random, Ron Simmons became the first-ever African-American WCW World Champion on August 2nd, 1992.
+Here’s the story of how Ron Simmons became the first-ever African-American WCW World Champion on August 2nd, 1992.

 After a stellar college football career that saw Ron Simmons finish ninth in the Heisman Trophy voting, the future Faarooq played football for the Cleveland Browns and then spent some time in the Canadian Football League and the short-lived USFL.
 He embraced pro wrestling in 1987, going on to form a tag team with Butch Reed: Doom.